-Resident killer whale populations in British Columbia are presently considered to be at risk because of their small population size, low reproductive rate, and the existence of a variety of anthropogenic threats that have the potential to prevent recovery or to cause further declines.
+Resident Killer Whale populations in Canadian Pacific waters are presently considered to be at risk because of their small population size, low reproductive rate, and the existence of a variety of anthropogenic threats that have the potential to prevent recovery or to cause further declines.
 Principal among these anthropogenic threats are environmental contamination, reductions in the availability or quality of prey, and both physical and acoustic disturbance.
 Even under the most optimistic scenario (human activities do not increase mortality or decrease reproduction), the species' low intrinsic growth rate means that the time frame for recovery will be more than one generation (25 years).

-The southern resident killer whale population experienced declines of 3% per year between 1995 and 2001, and has increased since then to 85 members in 20031.
-During the summer and fall, southern residents are primarily found in the trans-boundary waters of Haro Strait, Boundary Pass, the eastern portion of the Strait of Juan de Fuca, and southern portions of the Strait of Georgia.
-This area is designated as 'critical habitat' based on consistent and prolonged seasonal occupancy.
-Some members of the population typically remain in the same general area in winter and spring, but others appear to range over much greater distances, and have been reported as far south as Monterey Bay, California, and as far north as Haida Gwaii (the Queen Charlotte Islands).
-Winter and spring critical habitat has not been identified for the latter group.
-During the summer and fall, the principal prey of southern residents appears to be chinook and chum salmon (Oncorhynchus tshawytscha and O. keta); little is known of their diet in the winter and spring.
-The lack of information about winter diet and distribution of the southern residents is a major knowledge gap that impedes our understanding of the principal threats facing the population.
+The Southern Resident Killer Whale population has fluctuated between 70 and 99 individuals since 1976, and consisted of 74 members in 2018 (Center for Whale Research unpublished data).
+During the summer and fall, Southern Residents are primarily found in the trans-boundary waters of Haro Strait, Boundary Pass, the eastern portion of Juan de Fuca Strait, and southern portions of the Strait of Georgia.
+Some members of the population typically remain in the same general area in winter and spring, but others range over much greater distances, and have been reported as far south as central California, and as far north as southeastern Alaska.
+During the summer and fall, the principal prey of Southern Residents is Chinook and Chum Salmon (Oncorhynchus tshawytscha and O. keta); less is known of their diet in the winter and spring.

-The northern resident killer whale population experienced a decline of 7% between 1997 and 2003, and similar to southern residents, has since increased to 205 members in 2003.
-The population appears to spend the majority of its time from Campbell River and Alberni Inlet northwest to Dixon Entrance, but has been sighted as far south as Grays Harbor, Washington, and as far north as Glacier Bay, Alaska (C.M.
-Gabriele, personal communication).
-A portion of the population is regularly found in Johnstone Strait and southeastern portions of Queen Charlotte Strait (and adjoining channels) during the summer and fall, and this area is identified as critical habitat based on this consistent seasonal occupancy.
-Other areas are likely very important to northern residents during this time but they have yet to be clearly identified.
-Similarly, areas that may constitute critical habitat during the winter and spring are not yet known.
-Northern residents also appear to target chinook and chum salmon during the summer and fall.
-However, like southern residents, very little is known of their winter distribution and diet, and this knowledge gap must be addressed to fully understand the principal threats affecting the population.
+The Northern Resident Killer Whale population experienced a decline of 7% between 1997 and 2002, but since that time has been increasing at a mean rate of 2.9% per year, reaching approximately 309 individuals in 2017 (Towers et al. 2015; Fisheries and Oceans Canada Cetacean Research Program (DFO-CRP) unpublished data).
+The population appears to spend the majority of its time from Campbell River and Alberni Inlet northwest to Dixon Entrance, but has been sighted as far south as Grays Harbor, Washington, and as far north as Glacier Bay, Alaska (Ford et al. 2000; 2017).
+Northern Residents also feed primarily on Chinook and Chum Salmon during the summer and fall.
+However, like Southern Residents, less is known of their winter distribution and diet, and this knowledge gap must be addressed to fully understand the principal threats affecting the population.